Abhimanyu9988/azure-maven-java-web-app/README.md

 Maven will generate a helloworld directory structure and populated it with the necessary files and configurations for a basic web application project.
 Let's get inside the directory next.

-- cd helloworld

-The directory will contain a pom.xml and src directory.
+- The directory will contain a pom.xml and src directory.
+`cd helloworld`

 - Package the application by:
-mvn com.microsoft.azure:azure-webapp-maven-plugin:2.5.0:config
+`mvn com.microsoft.azure:azure-webapp-maven-plugin:2.5.0:config`

 ### `Downloading the file ✋:`

 - Downloading from github
-git clone
+`git clone`
-- A directory called helloworld will be created cd helloworld
+- A directory called helloworld will be created
+`cd helloworld`

 ### `Deploying on Azure Web App ✋:`
-- mvn package azure-webapp:deploy
+`mvn package azure-webapp:deploy`

 Our terminal will ask us which Web App we want to deploy the maven application to.
 Select the one that you created using azurewebapp.tf